-Kots and his wife were both strongly committed to the idea of representing evolutionary theory by using artistically stuffed creatures in action poses contextualised by other artworks.
-This was a new idea among natural history museums in their rise to prominence in the late 19th and early 20th centuries.
-It had been pioneered between the 1880s-1890s by American museums such as the Field
+The committment of Kots and his wife to the idea of representing evolutionary theory by using artistically stuffed creatures in action poses contextualised by other artworks, engaged with new thinking within natural history museums in their rise to prominence in the late 19th and early 20th centuries.
+It had been pioneered between the 1880s-

-7 and also notions of eugenic breeding programmes to improve the Soviet human population] 8 He was 'recovered' for Soviet science in the mid-1950s [after the death of Stalin in 1953] and a number of institutions were named after him.
+&lt;sup>13 and also notions of eugenic breeding programmes to improve the Soviet human population]

+&lt;sup>14 He was 'recovered' for Soviet science in the mid-1950s [after the death of Stalin in 1953] and a number of institutions were named after him.
 However the street on which the new Darwin museum stands, Vavilov Street, was named after his brother Sergei, an eminent nuclear physicist, Director of the Soviet Academy of Sciences at the end of WWII and overseer of the first stage of the Soviet nuclear bomb project.